SheikhFahimFayasalSowrav/Research_Problem_2ndBatch/README.md

 ***
 You are almost about to end this course with some successful learnings.
 Now, it's time to step forward and practice if we can solve some research problems of our own.
-***Read the following instructions carefully and you can write your code in the main.py file of this repository.*** It's not necessary to solve the exampled problem, you can also relate the same with your own research (if any).
+***Read the following instructions carefully and solve your problem with python programming.*** A good sample of the report submission is added to your google classroom from the previous batch.
 ***

 ## 1. **Group 1:**